-Gifted Alchemancer Your Alchemancy rituals are cast with a -1 difficulty rating.
+Asharen Gifted Alchemancer Your Alchemancy rituals are cast with a -1 difficulty rating.
 Ensis Trained You may store one effect from a Tempus Battle Magic skill onto your blade after you finish your Meditation (Heal, Cancel <effect>).
 You may then call that effect while striking with your Ensis weapon (appropriate phys rep).
 The effect is then expended and must be reapplied.</effect> Anchored Meditation Your Basic Combat skill Meditation and Alteration Battlemagic counts are lowered by 2.
 Librarian You gain an additional clue when decoding encrypted messages in Adventure scenarios.
 You gain 1 Renown with the Asharen Librarians.
 Patience Once per social encounter, after an Agenda Statement fails, gain a Power 2 Social statement of your choice.
-Nexus Explorer You begin the game with a small fluyt ship.
+Nexus Explorer You begin the game with a small Fluyt ship.
 Moon Jeweler You may start as a Master Maker, with a specialization in Jewelry.
 You start with a schema for Headdresses.
 You gain 1 Renown with the Aethyrcasters.
 Ensis Crafter You may start as a Master Weaponsmith, with a specialization in Ensis Blades.
 You start with the smithing Secret of Chrossus.
 You gain 1 Renown with the Aethyrcasters.
 Royal Tailor You may start as a Master Tailor, with a specialization in Robes.
-You start with the Pattern for Alchemancer Robes.
+You start with the Pattern for Alchemancer's Robe.
 You gain 1 Renown with the Aethyrcasters.
 Vortex Sailor You gain +1 to the Helmsman skill, and 1 Renown with the Stormborn Navigators.
+Stormborn You gain +1 to the Navigator skill, and 1 Renown with the Stormborn Navigators.